Written by Ada’s Medical Knowledge Team

 Other effective ways to protect yourself against mosquitoes include:

-- Loose and protective clothing: Mosquitos are able to bite through tight clothing, so garments should be loose and cover as much as the body as possible.
+- Loose and protective clothing.
+Mosquitos are able to bite through tight clothing, so garments should be loose and cover as much of the body as possible.
 Light colours are also preferable to dark.

-- Mosquito net: When sleeping, a mosquito net is vital for everyone, especially children.
+- A mosquito net.
+When sleeping, a mosquito net is vital for everyone, especially children.
 If possible, the net should be treated with insecticide.